Does Pre-trained Language Model Actually Infer Unseen Links in Knowledge Graph Completion?: Experiments

-\paragraph{Comparison Methods} We employ SimKGC \cite{SimKGC} and kNN-KGE \cite{knnkge} as Discriminative-based methods, and KGT5~\cite{kgt5} and GenKGC~\cite{genkgc} as Generation-based methods.
-We use the LambdaKG framework~\cite{lambdakg} as the base implementation, and the hyper-parameters are set to their default values in LambdaKG.
+\paragraph{Comparison Methods} We employ SimKGC \cite{wang-etal-2022-simkgc} and kNN-KGE \cite{knnkge} as Discriminative-based methods, and KGT5~\cite{kgt5} and GenKGC~\cite{genkgc} as Generation-based methods.
+We use the LambdaKG framework~\cite{xie-etal-2023-lambdakg} as the base implementation, with hyper-parameters set to their default values.
 The seed value is fixed for all experiments.\footnote{We conducted pilot studies with various seeds for several datasets and models.
-The variance observed was almost around 0.02, so a fixed seed value was chosen.
-For example, the hits@10 scores in kNN-KGE on WN18RR, applied with \textsc{Fully Anonymized} (\S\ref{sec:random-descriptions}) to all descriptions, entities, and relations, were 0.426 ± 0.001 with 3 different seeds.} We set early stopping for WN18RR and FB15k-237 when the Hits@10 value on the validation data doesn't improve for 4 epochs.
-For Wikidata5m, we conduct only 1 epoch.\footnote{We only report the results from SimKGC, as kNN-KGE couldn't be executed due to computational resource limitations and both KGT5 and GenKGC didn't produce scores under these settings.
+The variance observed was around 0.02, so a fixed seed value was chosen.
+For example, the Hits@10 scores in kNN-KGE on WN18RR applied with \textsc{Fully Anonymized} (\S\ref{sec:random-descriptions}) to all descriptions, entities, and relations were 0.426 ± 0.001 with three different seeds.} We set early stopping for WN18RR and FB15k-237 when the Hits@10 value on the validation data did not improve for four epochs.
+For Wikidata5m, we conducted training only one epoch.\footnote{We only report the results from SimKGC, as kNN-KGE could not be executed due to computational resource limitations, and both KGT5 and GenKGC did not produce scores under these settings.
 We conducted all experiments on a single NVIDIA A100 (40GB) or a single NVIDIA A6000 (48GB).} We also compare two cases: using pre-trained weights and setting weights randomly.